MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-ship-items.md

 When you ship items from a warehouse that is set up warehouse shipment processing, you can ship items only on the basis of source documents that other company units have released to the warehouse for action.

 > [!NOTE]
 > If your warehouse uses cross-docking and bins, for each line, you can view the quantity of items that have been placed in the cross-dock bins.
-The program calculates these quantities automatically whenever the fields on the shipment are updated.
+The application calculates these quantities automatically whenever the fields on the shipment are updated.
 If they are the items that apply to the shipment you are preparing, you can create a pick for all the lines and then complete the shipment.
 For more information, see [Cross-Dock Items](warehouse-how-to-cross-dock-items.md).

 ## <a name="to-ship-items-with-a-sales-order"></a>To ship items with a sales order
 The following describes how to receive items with a purchase order.
 The steps are similar for purchase return orders, service orders, and outbound transfer orders.